khulnasoft-lab/design.khulnasoft.com/contents/components/toasts.md

 Toasts appear with an ease-in animation from the bottom of the screen and stay fixed at its bottom-left corner.
 Users can exit the toast by clicking the “Dismiss” button.
 If left alone, toasts without actions will automatically disappear after three seconds.
 Hovering over a toast message will cause it to remain until the cursor is moved.
 Toasts with action buttons are only dismissed when the user performs the action or clicks the dismiss button.

+### Content

+While the content within a toast should be concise, it should also be specific.
+Because toasts have the ability to stack, ambiguous copy could lead to confusion.
+Ensure every toast specifies the object the action was related to.

 ### Dos and Dont's

 |Do|Don't|